ubc-vision/attribute-guided-image-generation-from-layout/README.md

 # attribute-guided-image-generation-from-layout
-This is the code repository complementing the paper "attribute-guided image generation from layout".
+This is the code repository complementing the paper [attribute-guided image generation from layout](https://arxiv.org/abs/2008.11932).
 The pretrained model can be downloaded here: (TODO)

 ![Model Pipeline](demo/pipeline.png)